This delicious Amish Apple Fritter Bread is like having Apple cake and Apple fritters in one delightful loaf of bread!

 Homemade bread is one of life’s wonders for me!
 Nothing beats the tantalizing aroma that fills every nook of the kitchen and then finally biting into a warm, freshly baked piece of bread.

-With the apple season still in full swing and having successfully navigated my way around my Caramel Apple Dump cake, Apple Cider Bundt Cake, and Apple Fritters, I decided to try my hand at making this super easy Amish bread recipe.
+With the apple season still in full swing and having successfully navigated my way around Caramel Apple Dump cake, Apple Crostata, and Apple Fritters, I decided to try my hand at making this super easy Amish bread recipe.

 Why you’ll Love This